Census of Population

 - Population estimates and projections

 The census enumerates the entire Canadian population, which consists of Canadian citizens (by birth and by naturalization), landed immigrants and non-permanent residents and their families living with them in Canada.
 Non-permanent residents are persons who hold a work or student permit, or who claim refugee status.

 The census also counts Canadian citizens and landed immigrants who are temporarily outside the country on Census Day.
 This includes federal and provincial government employees working outside Canada, Canadian embassy staff posted to other countries, members of the Canadian Forces stationed abroad, all Canadian crew members of merchant vessels and their families.
 Because people outside the country are enumerated, the Census of Canada is considered a modified de jure census.

-Leading up to the census, Statistics Canada held content consultations on the census questionnaire, which included receiving submissions, meeting and having conference calls with various data users, such as federal government departments and agencies, provincial and territorial government departments, local governments, the general public, libraries, academia, special interest groups, the private sector and licensed distributors of census data.
-Consultations for the 2011 Census content began in April 2007 and planning of the 2011 Census operations began in 2008.
+Statistics Canada held content consultations on the census questionnaires, which included receiving submissions, meeting and having conference calls with various data users, such as federal government departments and agencies, provincial and territorial government departments, local governments, the general public, libraries, academia, special interest groups, the private sector and licensed distributors of census data.
+Statistics Canada launched the 2016 Census Strategy Project in December 2010 and consultations for the 2016 Census content began in September 2012.

 This survey is a census with a cross-sectional design.

 Questions on age, sex, marital status, mother tongue and relationship to Person 1 are collected from 100% of the population.
 Data are collected for all units (dwellings) of the target population, therefore no sampling is done.

 This is a sample survey with a cross-sectional design.